jirotubuyaki/Jdmbs/README.md

 [![CRAN_Status_Badge](http://www.r-pkg.org/badges/version/Jdmbs)](http://cran.r-project.org/package=Jdmbs)
 [![](http://cranlogs.r-pkg.org/badges/grand-total/Jdmbs)](http://cran.rstudio.com/web/packages/Jdmbs/index.html)
 ## Abstract
-Black-Scholes model is important to calculate option price in the stock market, and sometime stock prices show jump phenomena.
+Black-Scholes model is important to calculate option price in the stock market, and sometimes stock prices show jump phenomena.
 In order to handle it, a variety of jump diffusion models are studied.
 In this paper, we propose a new jump diffusion model which has correlation coefficients in order to calculate the option prices of related companies together.
 Its model can treat jump phenomena which happen among companies